YnsChe/secure-auth-api/README.md

 This project is a backend authentication system built with FastAPI.

-The project demonstrates following concepts:
+It demonstrates:

-* authentication flows
+* Basic authentication flows
-* password hashing and verification
+* Password hashing and verification (Argon2)
-* layered backend architecture
+* Layered backend architecture
-* database integration
+* Database integration with SQLite
-* separation of concerns
+* Separation of concerns
 * backend security fundamentals

-# Goal of the project
+## Goal of the project

-The goal of the project is to build an api authentication app and make it as secure as possible while demonstrating different concepts of authentication, user management and security.
+The goal is to build an API-based authentication service and make it as secure as reasonably possible while demonstrating different concepts of authentication, user management, and security.

 # Structure (Layered Architecture)